jpartain89/Software-Install-Guides/_drafts/Cloudflare/index.rst

 Cloudflare
 ==========

 This section is going to be dedicated to my how-to's for my various Cloudflare uses, like: cloudflared/argo, the cloudflare API and using DDNS with Synology.

 .. toctree::

   cloudflared
-  api
-  ddns